dstilesr/aws-utils-lib/README.md

 The idea is to have stacks for everyday tasks such as training an ML model, or setting up a logging / tracking server.

+The `assets` directory contains bootstrap scripts and configuration files that may be used with the stacks.

 ## Launching a Stack
 To launch a stack from the AWS CLI, use the following command:
 ```shell